Abdelrhman-Hosny/viola-jones-object-detection/README.md

 The function will return a list containing a bounding box for each detected object.

+You also have to setup the cython file.
+This can be done by running the following command in the terminal:

+`python3 setup.py build_ext --inplace`

+Make sure you are inside the src directory when running this command.

 # Performance

 The detection process is quite fast as cython was used to optimize that performance.